-Our top choices among the best shoes for corns and calluses this year are:
+Our topmost choices for the best shoes for corns and calluses:

 Corns and calluses occur when your body reacts to protect your skin from repetitive friction or rubbing.
 You can have corns by wearing ill-fitting or high-heeled shoes because they can give pressure on your feet.
-But if you are healthy, there’s no need to treat corns unless they give you discomfort.
+But if you are healthy, there’s no need to treat corns unless they cause discomfort.

 There is only a little chance that corn will affect your overall health.
 But you can suffer from infections if your feet have breaks in the skin and become exposed to germs.
 If you have diabetic feet, corns will cause more discomfort because they can prevent good blood flow.
 Other factors that may increase your risk of corns are bunions and hammertoes.

 Bunions create a wider forefoot because of the deformity of the joint in the big toe.
-So it would be best if you had a wider toe box to avoid corns from forming.
-The same is true with hammertoes, a deformity affecting the middle toes causing them to bend.
-The foot with a hammertoe will need a shoe with a firm sole but soft in the upper of the forefoot to avoid the risk of corns.
+The foot with bunions will need a shoe with a wide toe box to avoid corns from forming.
+A similar approach goes with hammertoes, a deformity affecting the middle toes causing them to bend.
+The foot with a hammertoe will need a shoe with a firm sole but soft in the upper to avoid the risk of corns.

 But you can stop corns from developing by examining your skin for signs of irritation that can lead to the unwanted formation of dead skin.
 While it’s easier to prevent corns than treat them, they can heal once you stop the irritation and rubbing.

 The Best Shoes for Corns and Calluses

 The best shoes prevent corns and calluses.
-And the shoe features to look for are:
+Here are 10 comfortable shoes to try: